kyotolesson-class/kyotolesson-class.github.io/junior_coders/0c23f5f29d83139f13fc32a19c49dee01bfcd93f/class_notes_lessons/a_mon0500pm.md

 * Student M worked on modifying a Tower Defense game.
 He added a new character and attempted to recreate the bullet firing event by reusing and modifying code.
 He began to understand (with a little help) how to identify the relevant pieces of code.
 As class ended however, he introduced a coding error that will give him a chance to practice troubleshooting next week.
 This is still a work in progress but an interesting challenge.

+* Student H2 worked on a project inspired by the Battle Cats project.

 * Student K was introduced to using a drawing tablet and made several new characters using it.

 </details>